microsoft/Dynamics-365-Fraud-Protection-Samples/docs/Make a purchase - Rejected purchase flow.md

 ```

 ## Rejected bank charge event
-This example request sends a bank charge event to Fraud Protection informing it that the bank charge was rejected.
+The following example request sends a bank charge event to Dynamics 365 Fraud Protection informing it that the bank charge was rejected.
 If you send a rejected bank charge, you would likely send a rejected purchase status event.
 ```http
 POST https://api.dfp.microsoft.com/KnowledgeGateway/activities/BankEvent HTTP/1.1
 Host: api.dfp.microsoft.com